VikAsNeHrA1/Order-Management-app/README.md

 - EJS for templating
 - dotenv for managing environment variables
 ## How Login system is working
-When a new person joins and creates a password, the system doesn't just save this password as it is.
-It uses a special method called "bcrypt" to change it into a secure code, which is then saved.
-This method works by mixing the password with some extra data (called "salt") and changing it many times to make it really secure.

-When you log in, you type in your username and password.
-The system then finds your username in its records.
-It takes the password you typed in and uses bcrypt again to see if it matches the secure code it saved earlier.
-If they match, it means your password is right.

-Once you're logged in, the system remembers who you are and what kind of user you are (like a store or warehouse user).
-It uses this information to show you the right pages and options
+When a new user signs up, their password is hashed using bcrypt (with a salt round of 10) and stored in MongoDB, not as plain text.The hashed password is then stored in MongoDB with the username and user type.
+During login, the application checks the entered username and password.
+It retrieves the hashed password from the database and uses bcrypt.compare to match the entered password with the stored hash.
+If they match, the user is authenticated, session variables are set, and the user is redirected based on their user type.

 ## Installation
 Follow these steps to set up the project locally: